-One of the most gorgeous cities in Europe and one of the most utterly English, Bath is a city where history runs (or flows) deep.
+One of the most gorgeous cities in Europe and one of the most utterly English, Bath has just been awarded its second World Heritage Site inscription.
 Despite their obvious eponymous allure, the stone Georgian buildings offer a lot more than naturally heated, mineral-rich waters.
 From surprise tasting menus to worth-the-queue tourist hotspots and fudgy goodness, here’s eight things for your Bath bucket list.

-When in Bath, you’ve got to visit the city’s namesake because no matter how much you despise a tourist trap, the Roman baths is one well worth the queue.
-Get there early to avoid wasting the majority of your 24 hours waiting, and once inside take your time exploring the baths and adjoining museum; it’s an interactive and educational experience that’ll appeal to your little ones as well – there are toga-wearing actors along the way that play out scenarios of daily Roman life.
-When you’re walking across the balconied area looking down onto the steaming waters of the Great Bath below, be sure to look up and out also; the view across to the Abbey is arguably the best in the city.
+When in Bath, you’ve got to visit the city’s namesake because no matter how much you despise a tourist trap, the Roman baths are well worth the queue.
+Get there early to avoid spending the majority of your 24 hours waiting, and once inside take your time exploring the baths and adjoining museum.
+It’s an interactive and educational experience that’ll appeal to the little ones as well – there are toga-wearing actors along the way that play out scenarios of daily Roman life.
+When you’re walking across the balconied area looking down onto the steaming waters of the Great Bath below, be sure to look up and out also: the view across to the Abbey is arguably the best in the city.

 2. Sample a Bath Bun at Sally Lunn’s Historic Eating House